-Services fees were paid to Public Investment Bank Berhad from Public Securities Limited for referrals of stock broking transactions.
+Services fees were paid to Public Investment Bank Berhad from Public Securities Limited for referral of stock broking business.

-- (f) These balances include other receivables from a fellow subsidiary. - (g) Commitment fees were paid to the ultimate holding company in order to obtain standby facilities granted by the ultimate holding company to the Bank. - (h) Commission income was received from key management personnel of the Group for securities dealings through the Group companies. - (i) The credit information service charge was paid to Public Bank for the share of cost borne by the Bank.
+- (f) These balances include other receivables from a fellow subsidiary. - (g) Commitment fees were paid to the ultimate holding company in order to obtain standby facilities granted by the ultimate holding company to the Bank. - (h) Commission income was received from key management personnel of the Group for securities dealings through the Group companies.